I Need To Return This Dog

 So, what to do with puppies to set them up for success and what to do with adolescent and young adult dogs to keep you from pulling your hair out?
 For puppies, training and appropriate socialization are a MUST.
 It's non-negotiable.

-There are a plethora of available puppy socialization classes, as well as excellent books on getting your puppy started on the right paw.
+There are a plethora of available puppy classes, as well as excellent books on getting your puppy started on the right paw.
 And as for that adolescent dog, this is the perfect time to really develop your relationship with your best friend.
 Get busy.
 Invest in puzzle toys, sign up for a fun class or extracurricular activity with your dog like group training, agility, group hiking, nose work, or a good old basics class.
 Hit the backyard for a game of fetch.
 Go big on enrichment.

 Most importantly, remember to keep your sense of humor and to reach out for help when you need it.
+And remember that while it may be longer than you expected, adolescence and young adulthood don’t last forever.

 LEASH REACTIVITY